The benefit of white noise and sleep trainers for babies - What is it and why does it work?

 • White noise helps with falling asleep and staying asleep

-• A sleep trainer supports the sleep routine in the long term
+• A sleep trainer supports the long-term sleep routine

 Leave a comment